 There are three parts of a loop.

-- Iterator or Starting Point: Iterator or Starting point is a statement which assigns a value which to the variable to point a start of a loop.
+Iterator or Starting Point: An iterator or Starting point is a statement that assigns a value which to the variable to point a start of a loop.

 What are the types of iterative statements?